markmoxon/elite-source-code-6502-second-processor/sources/original_sources/README.md

-# Original source code for the Tube version of Elite
+# Original source code for the 6502 Second Processor version of Elite

-This folder contains the original source code for the Tube version of Elite from Ian Bell's personal website.
+This folder contains the original source code for the 6502 Second Processor version of Elite from Ian Bell's personal website.

 ---